 How the Housing Selection Scheme works

-The scheme has been created to be fair and open and to give applicants a choice in where they wish to live.
-Anyone applying under this scheme will be:
+The scheme was designed to be fair and open and to give applicants a choice about where they want to live.
+If you apply for housing through the scheme, you will get:

-- visited or have a telephone interview to assess their housing need
+- a telephone interview or visit to assess your housing need

 - registered on a common waiting list

-- allocated property according to the rules of the scheme
+- allocated property according to the scheme's rules

 To apply, you must meet certain requirements.
-Generally, you should be 18 years old at the date of application, but in certain circumstances, you may still be eligible if you are at least 16 years old.
-Please contact the Housing Executive if you are in any doubt as to whether you would meet the requirements.
-They will investigate the eligibility of everyone who applies for housing.
-This will include deciding if:
+You should be 18 years old on the date you apply.
+In certain circumstances, you may still be eligible if you are at least 16 years old.

 - you are a person from abroad who is not entitled to housing help